Tales of Berseria

 is an action role-playing video game developed and published by Bandai Namco Entertainment for PlayStation 3, PlayStation 4, and Windows.
 It is the sixteenth main entry in the Tales series and a prequel of Tales of Zestiria.
 It was released in Japan for PlayStation 3 and PlayStation 4 in mid-August 2016, and was released worldwide for PlayStation 4 and Windows in late January 2017.
 A manga adaptation of this game was serialized in Ichijinsha's Monthly Comic Rex Magazine since October 2016.
 The third and last volume was published August 2018 with an English translation finishing April 2020.

-Tales of Berseria Remastered, an updated port of the game, will be made available on February 26, 2026 for PlayStation 5, Xbox Series X/S consoles, Nintendo Switch and PC.
+Tales of Berseria Remastered, an updated port of the game, was released on February 26, 2026 for PlayStation 5, Xbox Series X/S consoles, Nintendo Switch and PC.